euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

-The temperature over coronal holes 2 and 3 (i.e. below the limb in Figures :ref:`ch20110201b` and :ref:`ch20110214`) was found to increase slightly with distance from the centre of the image, as can be seen in figures :ref:`ch20110201b`, :ref:`ch20110214` and :ref:`limbtemps`.
+The temperature over coronal holes 2 and 3 (i.e. below the limb in Figures :ref:`ch20110201b` and :ref:`ch20110214`) was found to increase slightly with distance from the centre of the image.
+This temperature gradient is plotted for coronal hole 3 in Figure :ref:`limbtemps`.
 In both cases, the temperature is log(T) :math:`\approx` 6.0 at the limb and rises to log(T) :math:`\approx` 6.05 at the edge of the mapped region.

 .. figure:: ch_2011-02-01T0000a_cropped.png
     :align: center